joaomendesln/GePECC/README.md

 In few words, the user should pass as the input of the method an exercise and, after executing it, receive a set of execises of comparable complexity to the input.

-The formalism employed to extract the proofs is signed cut-based tableaux [1].
+The formalism employed to search for the proofs is signed cut-based tableaux [1].
 So, the exercises are actually described as sets of signed formulas.
 The sequent "a ⊆ b, b ⊆ c ⊢ a ⊆ c" is represented by the set {+ a ⊆ b, + b ⊆ c, - a ⊆ c}.

 ## Input files